-I’m joining with Carolyn Astfalk and Catholic Mom for “An Open Book.”
-Here’s what I’ve been reading over the past month (and will be reading this month).
+I’m joining with Carolyn Astfalk and Catholic Mom on An Open Book.
+Here’s what I’ve been reading over the past month.

 Blurb: Make no mistake.
 Satan is very much alive — and hellbent on revenge.
 He is waging war against humanity, and indeed against all creation, with the reckless abandon of one who has nothing more to lose.
 Cast out of heaven; crushed at the foot of the Cross, he is multiplying evil and outrage and scandal to unprecedented effect as he “strikes at [the] heel” (Gen 3.15) of “fallen mankind” (St. Joseph Edition of the New American Bible, Revised Edition, 9).Without question we are living in a time of increasingly brazen evil.
 That is to say, a time of extraordinary and abundant grace also.
 Christ has already won the final victory over Satan.
 By His grace, we stand strong against the forces of evil.
 By that same ineffable grace, we stand in the company of holy angels — most especially the glorious Warrior Archangel Saint Michael.And the high ground belongs to us!

 My review: This is a beautiful booklet dedicated to St. Michael the Archangel.
 If you thought the only St. Michael prayer was the one we sometimes say at the end of Mass, then this book will be an eye opener for you.
 Included is a history of the St. Michael prayers as well as a chaplet and reflections.
 Highly recommend.

 Unspeakable Beauty by Joshua Elzner